rmcdonough/rmcdonough/README.md

 - 👋 Hi, I’m @rmcdonough
 - 📫 You can reach me at my <a rel="me" href="https://dcerberus.com/@rich">Mastodon</a> instance, or learn more at <a href="https://www.richmcdonough.ca/">richmcdonough.ca</a>
+- 🧑‍💻 Pretty much all my contributions are in private repos, so you may not find much interesting content here!